bitrise-io/devcenter/_articles/en/reviews/managing-build-artifacts.md

 ---
 You can list all

 Build artifacts are generated if you added our `Deploy to bitrise.io` Step to [your workflow](/builds/build-artifacts-online/).
 You can view, share or download them in the `APPS & ARTIFACTS` tab of your Build's page.

 You can list, update, view and delete build artifacts with the Bitrise API.

 Table

 ## Listing build artifacts

-You can list all build artifacts of
+You can list all build artifacts that have been generated and exported during the build.
+To be able to use other build artifact endpoints, you have to start with this one to get the build artifact slugs...

+The required parameters are:

+* app slug
+* build slug

+Example `curl` request:

+    curl -X GET "https://api.bitrise.io/v0.1/apps/87a5991e180d91a9/builds/b234f959745082e0/artifacts" -H "accept: application/json" -H "Authorization: awBg1s2u2LU7RM8-lth1ihu839rDcYCODi3F3kwLybzIp8nTTKhNZYCD-UGpIVmP_FOhnLwRhoCvl_Y-7712qQ"

+Example response:

+    {
+      "data": [
+        {
+          "title": "another_app-debug.apk",
+          "artifact_type": "android-apk",
+          "is_public_page_enabled": true,
+          "slug": "92e0b6ecae87b832",
+          "file_size_bytes": 1574799
+        },
+        {
+          "title": "app-debug.apk",
+          "artifact_type": "android-apk",
+          "is_public_page_enabled": true,
+          "slug": "54ae701761c4f956",
+          "file_size_bytes": 1574793
+        }
+      ],
+      "paging": {
+        "total_item_count": 2,
+        "page_item_limit": 50
+      }
+    }

+As you can see from the above response, when calling this endpoint, build artifact slugs get generated which you can use for updating, deleting or viewing a specific build artifact of an app's build.

 ### GET /apps/{APP-SLUG}/builds/{BUILD-SLUG}/artifacts